manojlds/Toggler/README.md

         <add key="Toggler.TestFeatureDisabled" value="false"/>
     </appSettings>

-`TestFeature` and `TestFeatureDisabled` refers to classes are feature toggled.
+`TestFeature` and `TestFeatureDisabled` refers to classes that are feature toggled.